16 Things You Never Knew You Could Put in the Washing Machine

 Spray caps with stain remover and let them sit for five minutes, suggests blogger MomCrieff.
 Run the hats on a short cycle using cold water.
 Reshape each hat and allow them to air dry.

 Remove the laces from canvas or nylon sneakers and slip them into a cotton pillowcase where they won’t get tangled.
 Take out any inner soles or padding from the sneakers and toss the shoes and pillowcase into your washer (if you’re concerned about the shoes causing a racket, throw in a few towels as well).
 Add the regular amount of detergent, plus a dash of vinegar to deodorize.
 Set your machine on a cold-wash delicate cycle.
 Allow the shoes and shoelaces to air dry.
-Check out these tips that’ll make your laundry chore way easier.

 Load small toys such as Legos, bath-time puffers, or the ball your dog uses to play fetch into a mesh laundry bag.
 Run them through a cool delicate cycle to get them squeaky clean.
 Learn which objects you’re probably washing too much.